Posted by Weatherflow ● September, 2022

 Conserve energy and water in your lawn and garden by:

-- Adding more native plant species to your garden and yard reduces water consumption and increases drought resistance in soil.
+- Conserve water by adding more native plant species to your garden and yard reduces water usage and increases drought resistance in soil.

 - Using your sprinklers efficiently, with a smart sprinkler controller like Rachio to reduce water consumption.